 Weight management interventions led to improvement in weight status in children and adolescents that ranged in size from modest (for behavioral interventions, orlistat, and liraglutide) to substantial (for semaglutide and phentermine/topiramate), with no evidence of serious harm and modest impact on health or intermediate cardiometabolic outcomes.
-Maintenance of weight changes beyond one year are unknown, as are longer-term impact on psychosocial outcomes or adverse events associated with pharmacotherapy.
+Evidence is lacking about how weight management interventions affect weight beyond 1 year and after medication discontinuation, the longer-term impacts on psychosocial outcomes, and adverse events associated with pharmacotherapy.